AminaJay/Hotel-Website-MobileView/README.md

 # Hotel-Website-MobileView

 ## Project Description
-This is a responsive landing page, optimized for mobile view, for a hotel booking and accommodation website.
+This is a responsive landing page, for a mobile view hotel booking and accommodation website.
 The site features a prominent hero banner for apartment searching, showcases special offers, highlights customer reviews, and provides recent blog posts.
 The primary goal is to provide a clean, intuitive, and highly functional experience for users viewing on smartphones.

 ***